-5. In these Regulations, unless the context otherwise requires-

-'Act of 1960' means the Petroleum and other Minerals Development Act, 1960 as amended;

-'Act of 1976' means the Gas Act, 1976;

-'Act of 1999' means the Electricity Regulation Act, 1999, as amended;

-'Act of 2015' means the Petroleum (Exploration and Extraction) Safety Act, 2015;

-'Commission' means Commission for Energy Regulation or such title as it may become known by;

-'contractor' means any entity contracted by an operator or owner to perform any activity on behalf of the operator or owner;

-Notice of the making of this Statutory Instrument was published in "Iris Oifigiúil" of 1st March, 2016. 'defined geographical area' means the standby vessel's assigned area of operation which allows the standby vessel to provide rescue and recovery arrangements within the required response times, as set out in the performance standards;
+- 5. In these Regulations, unless the context otherwise requires- - 'Act of 1960' means the Petroleum and other Minerals Development Act, 1960, as amended; - 'Act of 1976' means the Gas Act, 1976, as amended; - 'Act of 1999' means the Electricity Regulation Act, 1999, as amended; - 'Commission' means Commission for Energy Regulation or such title as it may become known by; - 'contractor' means any entity contracted by an operator or owner to perform any activity on behalf of the operator or owner; - 'defined geographical area' means the standby vessel's assigned area of operation which allows the standby vessel to provide rescue and recovery arrangements within the required response times, as set out in the performance standards;

+Notice of the making of this Statutory Instrument was published in "Iris Oifigiúil" of 15th April, 2016.